-We request comment on our analyses, the draft authorization, and any other aspect of this Notice of Proposed IHA for the Navy's proposed ICEX18 training and testing activities.
-Please include with your comments any supporting data or literature citations to help inform our final decision on the request for MMPA authorization.
+We request comment on our analyses, the proposed authorization, and any other aspect of this Notice of Proposed IHA.
+We also request comment on the potential renewal of this proposed IHA as described in the paragraph below.
+Please include with your comments any supporting data or literature citations to help inform decisions on the request for this IHA or a subsequent renewal.